vonba4/AskClaudeUI/README.md

 5. The frontend displays the answer to the user in a text box.
 6. Users can select a different Claude model from the dropdown, which updates the backend configuration.

 This application provides a quick and easy way to interact with the Ask Claude API from your browser.
+Start web server in in VS code: uvicorn main:app --reload --port 8080 and access in browser via localhost:8080.